adamelmasry/PseudoCrypt/README.md

 3. Monitor the output for completion and any errors.

 ## Disclaimer
-- This script is for authorized testing and educational purposes only.
+- This script is for authorised testing and educational purposes only.
 - Ensure you have explicit permission to run this simulation in your environment.

 ## Troubleshooting